jsoref/hashicorp-packer/website/source/docs/builders/amazon-ebs.html.md

 -   `temporary_security_group_source_cidr` (string) - An IPv4 CIDR block to be authorized
     access to the instance, when packer is creating a temporary security group.
-    The default is `0.0.0.0/0` (ie, allow any IPv4 source).
+    The default is `0.0.0.0/0` (i.e., allow any IPv4 source).
 This is only used when `security_group_id` or `security_group_ids` is not specified.

 -   `shutdown_behavior` (string) - Automatically terminate instances on shutdown